-- (1) The policy may provide for a suicide exclusion, which may include the phrase "sane or insane." - (2) The suicide exclusion shall include the conditions of the provision. - (3) The suicide exclusion period for the initial coverage shall not exceed two years from the date of issue of the policy.
-The policy may allow a separate suicide period, no greater than two years from the date of any increase, for any increase in specified amount that was requested by the owner and subject to evidence of insurability.
+- (1) The policy may provide for a suicide exclusion, which may include the phrase "sane or insane." - (2) The suicide exclusion shall include the conditions of the provision. - (3) The suicide exclusion period shall not exceed two years from the date of issue of the policy or any shorter period as may be required by applicable law in the state where the policy is delivered or issued for delivery.
+The policy may allow a separate suicide period, no greater than two years from the date of any increase, or any shorter period as may be required by applicable law in the state where the policy is delivered or issued for delivery, for any increase in specified amount that was requested by the owner and subject to evidence of insurability.
 The suicide limitation shall be limited to the amount of the increase. - (4) At a minimum, a refund of all premiums paid, less dividends paid, any indebtedness and any partial withdrawals, shall be paid by the company in the event of death by suicide during the initial suicide exclusion period.
 For increases in specified amount, the settlement for suicide shall be at least as favorable as the return of the monthly deductions, including all expenses, for the increase.